5 Best Treble Hooks For Bass, Trout, And Predator Fish

 Treble Hook Size Chart vs Species

-Below is a general guideline for species vs treble hook sizes.
-For example, the best treble size to use when bass fishing is using a #4 to a #12 hook.
-In most cases, you should start using the number 8.
+Below is a general guideline for species vs. treble hook sizes.
+For example, the best treble size for bass fishing would be a #4 to a #12 hook.
+In most cases, you should start using the #8.

 Fish SpeciesTreble Hook Recommended Size